MarcoHannemann/mhm-preproc/README.md

 modis_lai.py

-This script processes Leaf Area Index (LAI) data by MODIS (MOD15A2H)  to a netCDF file.
+- processes Leaf Area Index (LAI) data by MODIS (MOD15A2H)  to a netCDF file.

 LAI data (500 m) by MODIS is provided in 8-daily HDF files.
 You can use this script to clip and reproject the raw data and merge it into a netCDF file.